pickles4evaaaa/verbum/README.md

 - **🎨 Clean Interface**: Minimalist design focused on functionality
 - **📚 WordNet Integration**: Uses the comprehensive WordNet lexical database
+- **� Word Definitions**: Shows clear definitions along with synonyms
-- **🔒 Security First**: Input validation and sanitization to prevent vulnerabilities
+- **�🔒 Security First**: Input validation and sanitization to prevent vulnerabilities
 - **📱 Responsive Design**: Works beautifully on desktop and mobile
 - **🏠 Self-Hosted**: Run it on your own server with complete control
 - **⚡ Fast & Lightweight**: Quick synonym lookups with minimal resource usage